Resources

 2,000, and these powers are limited.
 When a town’s population exceeds 2,000, it can choose to

-become a statutory city, which has greater powers and authorities under Title 31 than statutory
+become a statutory city, which has greater powers and authorities.
+However, under the Colorado Constitution, any statutory town or city can become home rule.
+As we consider Wellington’s population

-pushing 12,000, we need greater flexibility to meet the needs of our community.
+of 13,000 and growing, we need greater flexibility to meet the needs of our community.

 -